interaction-dynamics/learn-plateform/src/app/docs/code-craftsmanship/git-strategy/page.md

 Just remember that git hooks may be overridden by the developers.
 It is a good idea to use them to enforce some rules but it is also a good idea to have a CI/CD pipeline that will ensure that the rules are respected.

 Official git documentation: [https://git-scm.com/docs/githooks](https://git-scm.com/docs/githooks).

+The best library of the moment is [simple-git-hooks](https://github.com/toplenboren/simple-git-hooks).
+Like its name suggests, it is very simple to use.